peer-open-source/xara-docs/source/user/manual/model/element.rst

          ``nodes``,   |integerlist|, a list of element nodes with number dependent on ele type ``args``, |list|,        a list of element arguments with number dependent on ele type

-The type of element created and the additional arguments required depends on the **$type** provided.

 The following subsections contain information about ``type`` and the number of nodes and args required for each of the available element types:

 .. toctree::